dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/info-card.md

 ---
 title: 'InfoCard'
-description: 'The infocard is used to give the user more information than we can give in a messagebox.
+description: 'The InfoCard is used to give the user more information than we can give in a messagebox.
 It can also be used as to give useful tips.'
 status: null
 showTabs: true
 ---